Coronavirus support for the self-employed

 Step 1 – Eligibility

-- HMRC are contacting taxpayers now via email, SMS or post (depending on the data they hold).
-You will only be contacted in one way so if you have not been contacted by 13 May you can use the eligibility checker to check why not and request HMRC to review your position.
+- HMRC have been contacting taxpayers via email, SMS or post (depending on the data they hold).
+You will only be contacted in one way so if you have not been contacted you can use the HMRC guidance to review your position.

 Step 2 – Application